zts/mcollective-chef-discovery/README.markdown

 MCollective discovery plugin that uses the Chef server as its data source.

-List all nodes on the server, or only those with specific run_list items.
+List all nodes on the server, or those matching a given search.

+Run list items passed to the -C option are converted to the correct format.

 # Configuration #